pladdy/cabby-tests/README.md

 ## How to test cabby branches

 The default `make` state is to test against the master branch of the cabby repository.
 To test against a release branch you can run: `BUILD_BRANCH=<branch name> make`

-NOTE: For older branches, like `release/2.0/1.0.0`, you might have to modify the Dockerfile to install older versions of golang.

-You can check the .travis.yml file for a list of tested golang versions in the repository for the branch you want to test

 [Example .travis.yml file](https://github.com/pladdy/cabby/blob/671d621cce553dbd31d3734d4dba8f35b36feff5/.travis.yml)